 This is an amount notionally included in a dividend from a listed investment company (LIC) which represents a capital gain made by that company.
 The amount is not included as a capital gain under item 17 on the tax return, or item 9 if you use the tax return for retirees.
-(Refer to instructions for Dividend income at item 11 on the tax return or item 8 if you use the tax return for retirees.)
+(Refer to the instructions for dividend income at item 11 on the tax return or item 8 if you use the tax return for retirees and the example on page 14 of this guide.)

-Net capital gain p.
-1
+Net capital gain

-A net capital gain is the difference between your total capital gains for the year and your total capital losses (including capital losses from prior years), less any CGT discount to which you are entitled.
+A net capital gain is the difference between your total capital gains for the year and your total capital losses (including capital losses from prior years), less any CGT discount or small business concession to which you are entitled.

-You show the result at A item 17 on your tax return, or item 9 if you use the tax return for retirees.
+You show the result at 🔼 item 17 on your tax return, or item 9 if you use the tax return for retirees.